Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

-The Joker in general, is arguably the most frightening villain in the entire trilogy.
+The Joker in general, is arguably the most frightening villain in the trilogy.
 A sadistic, Ax-Crazy and unnecesary evil nihilistic maniac whose actions are just For the Evulz.
 Word of God says that he is the most cruel, realistic and dark version of the Joker in film story.

 Two simple phrases: "Why so serious?" and "Let's put a smile on that face!"